lulzzz/documentation-1/docs/index.md

 ### Data

-The central theme in Microservices is the decoupling of each service.
+The central theme in Microservices is the de-coupling of each service.
 Services should handle a single business activity, and are usually small applications that can be developed by a few persons.
 Services should not have any strongly coupled dependency on the other services.
 Each service should be within a bounded domain as per the Domain-Driven-Design Model (DDD).

 Each domain bounded services may have its own database.
 However, the demo application shares a common database for economic reasons.
 The tables for each service is independent of the tables for the other services.